 Students need to be careful when finding information about their course - Image via Pixabay

 The main reason why students chose the wrong course?
 It’s due to the fact that with information so easily accessible, there is a wealth of information that isn’t accurate, and this leads to an influx of misinformed college students, who have no idea what they’re in for due to them purely relying on information they read, on some obscure website.
 It’s important to note that some information may be false, and some, while accurate, may be outdated.

 In conclusion, it’s mainly up to students themselves to make sure they do everything in their power and utilise all the avenues at their disposal in choosing the right course.
 While many factors do play a role in a student’s decision, ultimately, if a student does regret his/her decision, they would have no one to blame but themselves.
-But the good news is we at afterschool.my have a plethora of information for you read about, and consultants available 24/7 to help and guide you in making the best decision in shaping your future.
-All that is required from you is hard work, in the form of effort.
+But the good news is, we at Afterschool.my have a plethora of information for you to read about, and consultants available 24/7 to help and guide you in making the best decision in shaping your future.
+All that is required from you is hard work.
 Remember, hard work beats talent, when talent doesn’t work.